nikic/nikic.github.com/_posts/2023-10-22-How-to-reduce-LLVM-crashes.markdown

 The first thing to be aware of is that `llc` default to `-O2`, so you need to explicitly specify `-O0` for crashes in unoptimized builds.
 The second is that `llc` produces assembly by default and you need `-filetype=obj` to produce object code.
 This matters for crashes in the MC layer.
 Sometimes `-relocation-model=pic` is also relevant.

-Unfortunately this is something that requires domain knowledge -- if a straightforward opt/llc invocation doesn't work, it's often hard to figure out what the relevant difference is.
+Unfortunately, this is something that requires domain knowledge -- if a straightforward opt/llc invocation doesn't work, it's often hard to figure out what the relevant difference is.

 ## Obtaining IR directly before the crash